-Whether you’re looking to spruce up your home or business bathrooms, we hope you’ll find plenty to be inspired by with these industrial bathroom ideas.
+Whether you’re looking to spruce up your home or business bathrooms, you’ll find plenty of inspiration with these industrial bathroom design ideas.
 From steel appliances to copper bathtubs, there’s something for everyone.

 Of course, there are ways to incorporate industrial elements with other design influences.

-Using vintage furniture in industrial bathrooms is a great way to take the concept of functionality as beauty even further.
-Industrial bathroom interiors can be easily elevated with the incorporation of more luxurious textures, like marble or quartz.
-Using rustic, reclaimed wood with some industrial features might give your bathroom a bit of a farmhouse feel as well.
+Using vintage furniture in industrial bathrooms is a great way to extend the concept of functionality as beauty.
+Industrial bathroom interiors can be easily elevated by incorporating more luxurious textures, like marble or quartz.
+Using rustic, reclaimed wood with some industrial features might also give your bathroom a bit of a farmhouse feel.

 1. Contemporary Cement Bathroom